A NSW Government website

 RPA Green Light Institute for Emergency Care

-The RPA Green Light Institute for Emergency Care was established at the Royal Prince Alfred Hospital in 2020 as part of the Sydney Local Health District to facilitate and coordinate research for emergency department patients.
-These include various health care needs, from acute life-threatening conditions to ambulatory care.
+The RPA Green Light Institute for Emergency Care was established at Sydney Local Health District in 2020 to facilitate and coordinate research to improve outcomes for emergency patients across Australia.
+These include trauma and resuscitation, care in vulnerable populations, mental health, patient flow and artificial intelligence.

 Improvements in how this care is delivered require research, innovation and advocacy.
 For this, the RPA Green Light Institute brings together experienced and dedicated emergency clinicians from Royal Prince Alfred Hospital and the Sydney Local Health District, affiliating with other research institutes and teaching hospitals within New South Wales and the University of Sydney.
 We are backed by the world-class research infrastructure at RPA Hospital, underpinned by the hospital’s ethos of research-led practice.
 This allows us to undertake collaborative research projects at an unparalleled scale in Australasia.